The Great Lakes Region: An Economic Powerhouse

 The Great Lakes Economy

-Not only are the Great Lakes a significant environmental resource for 107 million people and a variety (about 3,500 to be exact) of plant and animal species, the region is also home to 51 million jobs, accounting for one third of the combined Canadian and American workforce.
+Not only are the Great Lakes a significant environmental resource for 107 million people and a variety (about 3,500 to be exact) of plant and animal species, the region is also home to 51 million jobs, accounting for one-third of the combined Canadian and American workforce.

 Needless to say, the Great Lakes Region is a significant resource for businesses as well.
 Over 50% of the total Canada-U.S. two-way trade is supported by the Great Lakes, generating a whopping US$6 trillion in GDP per year.
 Being home to renowned automobile and aerospace manufacturers, such as Ford, GM, Chrysler, and Bombardier to name a few, the region is globally recognized for its strength in manufacturing.
 Other major industries that form the Great Lakes economy include education and health, shipping and logistics, agriculture, mining and energy, tourism, and finance.